ashishnagpal2498/hackstation/README.md

 6. Dashboard
    <br></br>

+## 💥 How to Contribute ?
+- If you wish to contribute kindly check the [CONTRIBUTING.md](https://github.com/ashishnagpal2498/hackstation/blob/master/CONTRIBUTING.md)🤝
 ## Features Implemented later

 1. Organisation login- connecting employees with the superior authority.
 2. Dashboard divided by teams